KyleM157/jettywatch/_posts/2025-12-06-Swell-Event-Notes.md

 ## Friday 12/12

 Friday is still a big question mark right now.
 Models are showing different paths as well as different intensities for the next low pressure system approaching our area.
 Some of the tracks/intensities are decent and we could see some pretty fun, albeit short period, surf.
 It's too early given the lack of consensus to post swell heights, but I'll update this as soon as things start to look more consistent.

+Update (12/7): Model outputs are trending worse, but to my eye we could see something like today (12/7) where we get an outperforming ESE swell.
+It's way too early to call, but I give this a low probability.

 ## Looking Ahead